crooksecurity/s1-vtdownloader-service/README.md

 # s1-vtdownloader-service

+The source compiles this project into a Windows Service.

+Once compiled and installed, edit the SETTINGS.INI file to configure.

 Information about the SentinelOne VirusTotal Downloader Service is here at the Customer Portal Knowledge Base:

 [Daily VirusTotal Downloads](https://support.sentinelone.com/hc/en-us/articles/115005861089-Daily-VirusTotal-Downloads)